rafasoares/cancancan-wiki/Abilities-in-Database.md

 You can also create a Permission model containing all possible permissions in your app.
 Use that code to create a rake task that fills a Permission table:
 (The code below is not fully tested)

-To use the following code, the permissions table should have such fields :name, :user_id, :subject_class, :subject_id, :action, and :description.You can generate the code by the command: `rails g model Permission user_id:integer name:string subject_class:string subject_id:integer action:string description:text`.
+To use the following code, the permissions table should have such fields :name, :user_id, :subject_class, :subject_id, :action, and :description.You can generate the permission model by the command: `rails g model Permission user_id:integer name:string subject_class:string subject_id:integer action:string description:text`.

 ```ruby
 def setup_actions_controllers_db